lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

     working and observe the differences and/or errors occurring:
-    Try adding new commands (you can choose from the documentation), try removing some of the commands, try changing the parameter values (see also the first exercice below).
+    Try adding new commands (you can choose from the documentation), try removing some of the commands, try changing the parameter values (see also the first exercise below).

     The more you trigger warnings, the easier it will be for you to solve your own simulation.